Unreleased Prince projects: Apollonia 6 film

 A mini film project as four-track video was filmed, loosely based on the Apollonia 6 album.
 It was directed by Brian Thomson, an Australian production designer of the original stage versions of The Rocky Horror Show and Jesus Christ Superstar, and scripted by Keith Williams (concept writer for music videos by Phil Collins, Ray Parker Jr., and Donna Summer), with a cast comprising Ricky Nelson (as "Mr. Christian"), Edy Williams and Buck Henry.
 Shot in a Los Angeles film studio in 1985, and produced by British video firm Limelight, the video never went beyond the rough-cut stage.
 The songs featured on the film are "Happy Birthday, Mr. Christian", "Sex Shooter", "Blue Limousine" and "Ooo She She Wa Wa".

-The plot introduced three lingerie clad widows gathered to listen the reading of Mr. Christian's will and testament which leaves them nothing and encourages them to work.
-The imagery and set is very 1960's revamped into 1980's colorful graphic trends.
-The scenes show prominent neon words such as 'FILL' at a gas station for "Blue Limousine", where Brenda Bennett has the main vocal role, 'EAT' at a diner for "Ooo She Wa Wa", where Susan Moonsie leads while the two others find themselves struggling in front of piles of dirty dishes to wash.
+The plot introduced three lingerie-clad widows gathered to listen to the reading of Mr. Christian's will and testament, which leaves them nothing and encourages them to work.
+The imagery and set is very 1960s revamped into 1980s colorful graphic trends.
+The scenes show prominent neon words such as "FILL" at a gas station for "Blue Limousine", where Brenda Bennett has the main vocal role, "EAT" at a diner for "Ooo She Wa Wa", where Susan Moonsie leads while the two others find themselves struggling in front of piles of dirty dishes to wash.
 The part featuring Apollonia in the leading role features the word 'BUY' in a supermarket set.

 The Flesh

 The Flesh was a project of live jam sessions recorded in late 1985 to early 1986.
-The project was abandoned when Prince began work on Parade although a small instrumental portion of a track called "Junk Music" made it into the film Under the Cherry Moon.
-A circulating outtake from these sessions is titled "U Got 2 Shake Something".
+The project was abandoned when Prince began finalizing work on Parade although a small instrumental portion of a track called "Junk Music" made it into the film Under the Cherry Moon.

 The Flesh was a kind of precursor to Madhouse.
 All the tracks were jazz-funk instrumentals.
 The songs were recorded in 3 sessions soon after Christmas 1985 at Sunset Sound.

 The first session was on December 28, 1985:

-Prince, Eric Leeds, Sheila E. and Levi Seacer, Jr. recorded 8 tracks:
+Prince, Eric Leeds, Sheila E. and Levi Seacer Jr. recorded 8 tracks: